ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 This ensures that the WIT can only be used by a client with access to the Workload's Private Key.

-## Comparing the DPoP Inspired Option with Message Signatures {#app-level-comparison}
+## Comparing the DPoP Inspired Option with Message Signatures and TLS Authentication {#app-level-comparison}

 <cref>
-This section is temporarily part of the draft, while we expect the working group to select one of these options.
+This section is temporarily part of the draft, while we expect the working group to select among these options.
 </cref>

-The two workload protection options have different strengths and weaknesses regarding implementation complexity, extensibility, and security.
+The three workload protection options have different strengths and weaknesses regarding implementation complexity, extensibility, and security.
 Here is a summary of the main differences between
 {{dpop-esque-auth}} and {{http-sig-auth}}.

-- The DPoP-inspired solution is less HTTP-specific, making it easier to adapt for other protocols beyond HTTP.
+- The DPoP-inspired and TLS authentcation options are less HTTP-specific, making them easier to adapt for other protocols beyond HTTP.
 This flexibility is particularly valuable for asynchronous communication scenarios, such as event-driven systems.